 No matter what your situation the most important thing you can do is instill in your dog a respect for fencing.
 That said however, many adults will problem solve their way around fencing later in life, but perhaps more so when they are on large land bases and not being observed everyday from the kitchen window.
 LGD's most often cross fences when they are pushing predators further out of their territory.

-are often used on larger operations, where there is open rangeland to manage.
-It will be an important step to teach the LGD to be tolerant of the herding dog that accompanies the boss.
-Or to manage the guardian dogs who will not tolerate herding dogs by tying or crating them when you want the herding dog to work (sometimes not a feasible option depending on number of dogs and ability to catch them).
+Herding dogs are often used on larger operations, where there is open range land to manage.
+It will be an important step to teach the LGD to be tolerant of the herding dog and vice versa.
+Or to manage the guardian dogs who will not tolerate herding dogs by tying or crating them when it's necessary for the stock dog to work.
+Sometimes this is not a feasible option if there are numerous LGD's or if you can not catch and handle the guardians.